-Franchising is business relationships like no other and would-be franchisees don’t always know what they’re getting into.
-Before venturing into a huge capital investment, you should thoroughly investigate both the venture and the Franchise Agreement with the assistance of your lawyer.
+Before venturing into a huge capital investment, you should thoroughly investigate both the venture and the franchise agreement with the assistance of a lawyer.

 These are only a few of the many considerations which should be addressed before entering into a Franchise Agreement.
 SN Law Office can provide you with advice on franchise purchases, and can offer assistance in the establishment and on-going operation of your business.